f5devcentral/f5-cloudservicednslab/README.rst

    .. figure:: _figures/2.png

-   `2.` You will be asked to add your payment card to cover service usage (you only pay for what you use) or to subscribe through AWS Marketplace.
-Note that if you're running this lab at the Agility event, you will be provided with Trial/Free access to the F5 Cloud Servies (speak to the Lab facilitator if you don't have access).
+   `2.` For the purposes of the lab you can utilize the Free Tier for both the DNS and DNS Load Balancer services. **NOTE**: you will be asked to add your payment card even for the free tier, however you will not be charged if you follow the Free Tier guidelines outlined here:

+   - `F5 DNS Cloud Service Pricing <https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-DNS-Pricing.html>`_
+   - `F5 DNS Load Balancer Service Pricing <https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-GSLB-Pricing.html>`_

+   Should you decide to add additional zones or LBR records beyond the Free Tier, you will only pay for what you use.

+   You may also choose to not use a credit card, and instead subscribe through **AWS Marketplace**.

+   - `"WS Marketplace: F5 DNS Cloud Service <https://aws.amazon.com/marketplace/pp/B07NKSRQ99>`_
+   - `AWS Marketplace: F5 DNS Load Balancer Service <https://aws.amazon.com/marketplace/pp/B07W3P8HM4>`_

    .. figure:: _figures/33.jpg